Only What We Carry

-Only What We Carry is an upcoming American drama film written and directed by Jamie Adams.
+Only What We Carry is a 2026 drama film written and directed by Jamie Adams.
 It stars Simon Pegg, Sofia Boutella, Charlotte Gainsbourg, Quentin Tarantino, Liam Hellmann, and Lizzy McAlpine.

+The film premiered at the Tribeca Festival on 6 June 2026.

+Premise

+Charlotte Levant returns home where she reconnects with her former instructor Julian Johns.
+However, when John Percy, Julian's old friend, suddenly arrives, long-buried truths are resurfaced.